 What happens between EMDR sessions?

 EMDR treatment generates a certain amount of thinking and conscious awareness and the treatment does not just stop immediately after your session.
-During your eye movement session a lot of memories may come to mind and people find that after the session they may think about these memories.
+During your eye movement session, a lot of memories may come to mind and some people (but not all) find that after the session they may think about these memories.
 If these memories are distressing, then for a day or two you may still feel distressed.
-During this time it is recommended that you take care of yourself and use your relaxation technique to sooth yourself.
-It is recommended that you do not do anything too stressful straight after your EMDR session, such as an examination or driving test. .
+During this time, it is recommended that you take care of yourself and use your relaxation technique to sooth yourself or muscle engagement exercises.
+It is recommended that you do not do anything too stressful straight after your EMDR session, such as an examination or driving test.
 Some people report that after the session they seem to recall more aspects of the events that they hadn't thought about for a while.

 What are the Symptoms that can be helped by EMDR?